Pressure-Induced Unconventional Superconducting Phase in the Topological Insulator Bi2Se3

-The unique pressure evolution of \Tc in \BiSe suggests the presence of a very unconventional superconducting state.
-This is further evidenced by an anomalous temperature dependence of the upper critical field \Hct.
+The unique pressure evolution of \Tc{} in \BiSe{} suggests the presence of a very unconventional superconducting state.
+This is further evidenced by an anomalous temperature dependence of the upper critical field $H_{c2}(T)$.
 To compare the data to known models, it is useful to calculate the reduced critical field, $h^*(T) = \frac{H_{c2}(T)}{T_c} / \frac{dH_{c2}(T)}{dT}|_{T=T_c}$, and compare it to models for orbitally limited $s$-wave \cite{WHHso} and spin-triplet $p$-wave \cite{Maki386, Scharnberg5233} superconductors.
 As shown in Figs.~\ref{Hc2divTc}b) and c) for 34.4 and 50.1 GPa, respectively, $h^*(T)$ deviates significantly from the expected orbital-limited behavior predicted by the Werthamer-Helfand-Hohenberg (WHH) theory for an $s$-wave superconductor, $H_{c2}^{orb}\simeq 0.7 T_c\times dH_{c2}/dT|_{T=T_c}$ (or $h^*(0)\simeq 0.7$) \cite{WHHso}.
-This is true through the entire pressure range under study, and is immediately apparent in the observed near-linear temperature dependences of \Hc shown in Fig.~\ref{Hc2divTc}a).
-Rather, the quasi-linear $h^*(T)$ curves in Fig.~\ref{Hc2divTc} are closer in form to that of a $p$-wave superconductor as was suggested in the case of the unconventional heavy-fermion superconductor UBe$_{13}$ \cite{MapleUBe13}, although the measured $h^*(0)$ values in \BiSe still slightly exceed the maximum value of $h^*(0) \simeq 0.8$ expected for a polar $p$-wave state \cite{Maki386, Scharnberg5233}.
+This is true through the entire pressure range under study, and is immediately apparent in the observed near-linear temperature dependencies of \Hc shown in Fig.~\ref{Hc2divTc}a).
+The quasilinear $h^*(T)$ curves in Fig.~\ref{Hc2divTc} are closer in form to that of a $p$-wave superconductor like the heavy-fermion compound UBe$_{13}$ \cite{MapleUBe13}.
+However, the measured $h^*(0)$ values in \BiSe{} still slightly exceed the maximum value of $h^*(0) \simeq 0.8$ expected for a polar $p$-wave state \cite{Maki386, Scharnberg5233}, further hinting at the unconventional nature of the high-pressure superconducting state of \BiSe.